Azure/terraform-azurerm-caf-enterprise-scale/README.md

   }
 ```

 This is equivalent to creating a standard Management Group without creating any custom Policy Assignments, Policy Definitions, Policy Set Definitions (Initiatives) or Role Definitions.

-You can still create Role Assignments using the `archetype_config` > `access_control` object.
+Role Assignments can be created using the `archetype_config` > `access_control` object within the `custom_landing_zones` instance.

 > Note that you still need to provide a full and valid Landing Zone object as per the example above.